toptal/picasso/.changeset/friendly-avocados-unite.md

 '@toptal/picasso': minor
 ---

-- select input no longer closes when it is multiple and its search input has been focused
+- select input no longer closes after searched option is selected (when select works in multiple values mode)
-- select input no longer clear the search when it is multiple and an item has been selected
+- select input no longer reset the search input when an option is selected (when select works in multiple values mode)